Classification Trees with Valid Inference via the Exponential Mechanism

 \section{Review of related literature}

-\paragraph{Inference with decision trees.} This work builds on the idea proposed by \cite{bakshi2024inference} of using external randomization to enable statistical inference conditional on non-linear tree fits.
+\paragraph{Inference with decision trees.} This work builds on the idea proposed by \cite{bakshi2024inference} of using external randomization to enable inference conditional on non-linear tree fits.
 Our current method, however, differs from the earlier approach in two important respects.
 First, our work explores an entirely new randomization approach based on sampling splits according to an exponential mechanism.
 These sampling probabilities allow us to directly account for the adaptive tree structure and eliminate the need of any further numerical approximation to compute inference, as required by \cite{bakshi2024inference}.
 Second, we develop a novel theoretical framework using statistics whose asymptotic distribution delivers valid inference for classification trees with binary outcomes.
 Existing methodology designed for regression trees with normal data, such as \cite{bakshi2024inference} or their non-randomized predecessor in \cite{neufeld2022tree}, do not apply to binary outcomes.
 Our inferential theory, leveraging properties of the exponential mechanism, may be of independent interest to readers, and could motivate the application of this randomization approach to other inference problems involving data-adaptive targets.

 \cite{mentch2016quantifying} developed theory and methodology to test hypotheses about predictions aggregated across many trees built on subsampled data.
 More recently, \cite{naef2023distributional} introduced bootstrap-based techniques to quantify uncertainty in the estimated conditional distribution obtained via distributional random forests.
 However, both lines of research differ from the focus of our work, as such approaches do not provide estimates of population parameters associated with the tree fit, such as the means of subpopulations identified by the adaptive partition of the predictor space.
-Recent work in \cite{klusowski2021sharp} and \cite{klusowski2023cart} have advanced the theoretical understanding of tree learners, such as CART and C4.5, establishing risk consistency and minimax convergence properties.
-Our contribution complements this line of work by providing a framework for inference in an algorithmic model obtained from the adaptive tree fit, rather than targeting predictive risk guarantees.
+Recent work \cite{klusowski2021sharp, klusowski2024large} advances the theory of tree learners such as CART and C4.5, establishing risk consistency properties.
+Our contribution complements this line of work by providing a framework for inference in an algorithmic model obtained from the adaptive tree fit, rather than aiming for predictive guarantees.